-Only the elementary Centers for Gifted Studies programs have entrance criteria.
+Only elementary Centers for Gifted Studies programs have entrance criteria:

-- Grade 1: Qualifying IQ Score & Psychological Report; - Grades 2-5: Gifted Identification and current EP Required
+- Grade 1: Qualifying IQ Score & Psychological Report; - Grades 2-5: Gifted Identification and current EP Required.

 Students attending a District Application Program must be enrolled full-time in that school.
-Since the District Application Programs school is the student's school of assignment, the student will not be permitted to participate in the school functions and activities at any other district school.
-Students in elementary school District Application Programs may participate in extracurricular activities at their zoned school provided the extracurricular activity does not exist at the District Application Program elementary school of assignment.
+The District Application Program school is the student's school of assignment.
+District Application Program students will not be permitted to participate in any other school's functions and activities unless the extracurricular activities at their zoned school do not exist at the school of assignment.